sizovs/sizovs.github.io/_posts/2020-11-03-fear-of-becoming-a-manager.md

 ### Management is compatible with coding

 Finally, you **can** combine management with coding.
 Stopping coding is a personal choice, not a necessity.
 I think it’s a capital mistake to polish your coding skills for years and then just throw them into a bin.
-If you mastered a hard skill such as coding, protect it at all costs.
+If you mastered a hard skill such as coding – protect it at all costs.
 Management skills should complement your hard skills, not replace them.
 Remember: trust is the management currency, and gaining full developers' trust is only possible if you’re a competent software developer.

 But how do you find time for coding?